pjsg/nodemcu-firmware/docs/en/modules/net.md

 # net.cert Module

-This controls certificate verification and certificate authentication when SSL is in use.
+This controls certificate verification when SSL is in use.

 ## net.cert.verify()